FreddyZeng/bluekai-ios-sdk/README.md

 ### iOS 9+ ATS Compatibility
 For iOS 9 ATS compatibility, if you would like to send only HTTPS requests, please set `[blueKaiSDK setUseHttps:YES];`

-After that you will have to add exceptions to your Info.plist file as follows as we do not yet support Forward Secrecy:
+After that, you will have to add exceptions to your Info.plist file, as follows as we do not yet support Forward Secrecy:

 ```xml
 <key>NSAppTransportSecurity</key>